If It's Yellow Let It Mellow: The Great Debate

 In reaction to this massive waste of drinking water, countries like Singapore have created wastewater treatment facilities that clean wastewater effectively enough that it is considered safe to drink.
 Such facilities supply about 30% of Singapore's drinking water.

 But there are much simpler courses of action, which brings us back to “If it's yellow, let it mellow.”
 This technique is so simple and yet effective at conserving water.
 The average person urinates about 6 times per day, equal to 7.6 gallons flushed.
 That's about 2,774 gallons per year to dispose of about 171 gallons of urine.
 On the other hand, the average person defecates about once per day.
 If that was the only occasion on which a person flushed, that equals about 584 gallons flushed, saving 2,190 gallons of drinking water.
 In a household of four, that would be 8,760 gallons saved per year.

 There is the irrational aversion many people have to looking at urine.
 Then there is the more serious concern about toilet bowl cleanliness.
 True, “letting it mellow” increases the rate at which a toilet bowl becomes scummy.
 However, in many households, the toilets are brushed at least once a week (hopefully) anyway, and so there is no chance for significant scum to build up.

 What Else Can I Do With My Urine?

-There are also waterless toilets, which will save water but can be expensive.
+If you are truly dedicated to conserving H2O, consult a licensed plumber about installing waterless toilets, which will save water but can be expensive.
 If you really want to get creative, urine is filled with nitrogen and can make an excellent garden supplement.
 It is also supposedly effective at repelling deer from private farms and gardens.